LS102-summer2023/project-mishikakansal/writing/outline.md

 2. Exploring the use of application of NLP in other specific cybersecurity areas

-     + Ethical Implications and Recommendations
+     + Ethical Implications and Recommendations 1.Probability of bias
+2.Data Privacy
      + Conclusions
+1. Nlp is rapidly dveloping
+2.More research can be done in field of cybersecurity 3.NLP has the potential to change the World of cybersecurity
      + References
 (1) https://www.sciencedirect.com/science/article/pii/S1566253523001136